This post will be about continuous integration between [Open Build Service] and [GitHub].

 </services>

 The obs_scm service fetches the master from git.
-The package version is determined using the versionformat parameter and then set to the spec file using the ser_version.
+The package version is determined using the versionformat parameter and then set to the spec file using the set_version.

 Github

-In the Webhooks section of project settings, open the OBS webhook and then select the “Recent deliveries” tabs.
-Here you see the recent triggers and their request & response bodies.
+In the Webhooks section of project settings, open the OBS webhook and then select the “Recent deliveries” tab.
+Here you can see the recent triggers and their request & response bodies.

 OBS

-You can see the recent events as well as it’s Artifacts in “My profile” -> Tokens -> Token ID -> Workflow Runs.
+You can see the recent events as well as their Artifacts in “My profile” -> Tokens -> Token ID -> Workflow Runs.

 Sources: